-- SEBB Introduction: January 1, 2020 all medical, vision, dental plans are administered by the School Employee Benefits Board (SEBB) under the authority of the Washington State Health Care Authority (HCA), SEBB Open Enrollment is from 10/1 through 11/15.
-The SEBB benefit year is January 1 to December 31. - Eligibility: Employees and substitutes are SEBB eligible if they are anticipated to work at least 630 hours in the school year, which is 3.5 hours/day or 17.5 hours/week or 70 hours/month. - Each employee will be notified as to his or her eligibility. - Hours worked by employees and substitutes who are not anticipated to work 630 hours will be monitored throughout the school year.
-Should such an employee or substitute reach 630 hours within the year, he or she will become eligible for benefits from the date 630 hours has been reached to the end of that school year. - SEBB My Account: All covered employees will create an account in SEBB My Account, an online portal through which all enrollments, verifications, attestations, authorized changes, etc will be managed. - DEPENDENT VERIFICATION IS MANDATORY.
-Verifications will be uploaded via MySEBB. - Provider: San Juan County has one provider, Uniform Medical Plan (UMP) with three medical plans to choose from.
+- SEBB Introduction: January 1, 2020 all medical, vision, dental plans are administered by the School Employee Benefits Board (SEBB) under the authority of the Washington State Health Care Authority (HCA), SEBB Open Enrollment occurs in the Fall each year, mid-October to late November.
+The SEBB benefit year is January 1 to December 31. - Eligibility: Employees and substitutes are SEBB eligible if they are anticipated to work at least 630 hours in the school year, which is 3.5 hours/day or 17.5 hours/week or 70 hours/month.

+- Each employee will be notified as to his or her eligibility. - Hours worked by employees and substitutes who are not anticipated to work 630 hours will be monitored throughout the school year.
+Should such an employee or substitute reach 630 hours within the year, he or she will become eligible for benefits from the date 630 hours has been reached to the end of that school year. - SEBB My Account: All covered employees will create an account in SEBB My Account (SMA), an online portal through which all enrollments, verifications, attestations, authorized changes, etc will be managed. - DEPENDENT VERIFICATION IS MANDATORY.
+Verifications will be uploaded via SMA. - Provider: San Juan County has one provider, Uniform Medical Plan (UMP) with three medical plans to choose from under UMP.
 Please review the School Employee Enrollment Guide for detailed information. - Premiums: Will be determined by plan selection, e.g., employee, spouse, family, etc. Please review the School Employee Enrollment Guide for detailed information. - Other coverage: Includes \$35,000 life insurance and long-term disability insurance.
-Dental, Vision, Basic Life and AD&D, and basic long-term disability are mandatory at no cost to the employee.

-- As of the 2021-22 School Year, all employees will be automatically enrolled in an employee-paid supplemental Long-term Disability Plan.
+Dental, Vision, Basic Life and AD&D, and basic long-term disability are mandatory at no cost to the employee. - As of the 2021-22 School Year, all employees are automatically enrolled in an employee-paid supplemental Long-term Disability Plan.
 Employees can modify or waive this plan but must do so proactively.
 Your district benefits administrators can assist you with this process. - Optional Benefits: Under SEBB program, school district offerings of optional benefits are limited. - Benefits Fairs: - Under SEBB, school districts will not have an onsite benefits fair.
-SEBB offers benefit fairs virtually, and will announce their schedule prior to open enrollment each Fall. - An Interactive virtual tool named "Alex" is available to employees on to assist with plan selection. - Additional information is posted on the SEBB website FAQs. - Links and information regarding SEBB detail specific to San Juan Island School District are hosted on the HR Website Benefits page at this link: https://www.sjisd.wednet.edu/Page/198
+SEBB offers benefit fairs virtually and will announce their schedule prior to open enrollment each Fall. - An online, interactive "Benefits Advisor" tool is available to employees to assist with plan selection.
+Please visit the SJISD Benefits page to find a link to this tool. - Additional information is posted on the SEBB website FAQs. - Links and information regarding SEBB detail specific to San Juan Island School District are hosted on the HR Website Benefits page at this link.